 Definition, Etiology, PathogenesisTop

-1. Etiologic agent: Human adenoviruses from the family Adenoviridae; there are >50 serotypes varying in tissue tropism, divided into 7 subgroups (species) designated A through G. Human adenoviruses are nonenveloped, and their genome is composed of a linear medium-sized (90-100 nm) nucleocapsid containing double-stranded DNA genome.
-Hemagglutinin spikes protruding from the icosahedral capsid of an adenovirus bind to host cell receptors.
+1. Etiologic agent: Human adenoviruses belong to the family Adenoviridae and include >50 serotypes varying in tissue tropism, divided into 7 subgroups (species) designated A through G. They are nonenveloped and their genome is composed of a linear medium-sized (90-100 nm) nucleocapsid containing double-stranded DNA.
+Hemagglutinin spikes protruding from the icosahedral capsid bind to host cell receptors.
 Human adenoviruses efficiently replicate in epithelial cells and are insensitive to environmental factors and surfactants, but they can be destroyed by heat, formalin, and oxidizing agents (hypochlorites).
-Certain serotypes (eg, 12, 18, and 31) have oncogenic properties.
-In individuals with immunodeficiency, particularly those after allogeneic hematopoietic stem cell transplant (HSCT), adenoviruses can cause severe, diffuse infections including conjunctivitis, respiratory tract infections, and intestinal and urinary tract infections.
-The mortality rate in patients with adenovirus pneumonia may then exceed 50%.
+Certain serotypes (eg, 12, 18, and 31) have oncogenic potential.
+In individuals with immunodeficiency, particularly those after allogeneic hematopoietic stem cell transplant (HSCT), adenoviruses can cause severe, diffuse infections including conjunctivitis as well a respiratory tract, intestinal, and urinary tract infections.
+The mortality rate for adenovirus pneumonia in such patients may exceed 50%.

-Animal adenoviruses, usually unable to replicate in human cells, are used as DNA vectors for gene therapy and vaccines (eg, against coronavirus disease 2019 [COVID-19] and Ebola virus infection).
+Animal adenoviruses, which are typically unable to replicate in human cells, are used as DNA vectors for gene therapy and vaccines (eg, against coronavirus disease 2019 [COVID-19] and Ebola virus infection).

 2. Reservoir and transmission: The only reservoir is humans.
-The sources of infection are symptomatic individuals and asymptomatic individuals with chronic infection.
+Sources of infection include symptomatic individuals and asymptomatic individuals with chronic infection.
 Human adenoviruses spread through direct contact, droplets, fecal–oral route, and indirect contact with contaminated objects (eg, clothing, toiletries, washbasins).
 Mucous membranes serve as the portal of entry for infection.

-3. Risk factors for infection: Staying in crowded areas and in close contact with others (nurseries, schools, large companies, military barracks).
+3. Risk factors for infection: Staying in crowded areas and in close-contact environments (nurseries, schools, large companies, military barracks).
 Adenovirus types 3 and 7, which cause the so-called swimming pool conjunctivitis, are highly contagious and likely spread through water.
-Conjunctivitis caused by human adenovirus type 8—called shipyard eye because of numerous cases reported among shipyard workers—has been partly due to use of nonsterile ophthalmic equipment.
+Conjunctivitis caused by human adenovirus type 8—called shipyard eye because of numerous cases reported among shipyard workers—has been partly due to the use of nonsterile ophthalmic equipment.

-4. Incubation and contagious period: The incubation period is 5 to 12 days.
-The shedding period is 1 to 3 days in common cold in adults, 3 to 5 days in pharyngoconjunctival fever, 2 weeks in conjunctivitis with keratitis, 3 to 6 weeks in respiratory tract infections in children, and 2 to 12 months in persons with immunodeficiency.
+4. Incubation and contagious period: The incubation period ranges from 5 to 12 days.
+Shedding duration is 1 to 3 days in common cold in adults, 3 to 5 days in pharyngoconjunctival fever, 2 weeks in conjunctivitis with keratitis, 3 to 6 weeks in respiratory tract infections in children, and 2 to 12 months in persons with immunodeficiency.
 In the case of acute diarrhea, the contagious period typically persists for 6 to 16 days.

 EpidemiologyTop